Manikandan-Mannai/databrain-frontend/README.md

 Used **Redux Toolkit** slices for `auth`, `chart`, `dashboard`, and `query`.
 Each slice isolates async logic via `createAsyncThunk` and uses normalized state.

-**PS:** Designed Redux slices so all CRUD operations are optimistic — UI updates instantly and rolls back if API fails, improving perceived performance.
+**PS:** Designed Redux slices so all CRUD operations are optimistic, UI updates instantly and rolls back if API fails.

----

-### 7. **UI & Theming**
-Built with **Material UI (MUI)** — consistent design system, full dark/light theme switcher, and responsive layouts.
-Dashboard and builder UIs use grid-based adaptive layouts for both desktop and laptop views.

-**PS:** Extended MUI theme context for dynamic color palettes used across ApexCharts — ensuring chart color consistency across themes.

 ---